jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 ## 14 - The Scope Chain
 If JavaScript engine doesn't find variable in it's own environment it looks in the outer environment.
 That whole process of searching of variable in outer lexical environments down the chain is called the **scope chain**.

-So in this example myVar would actualy log "1" even though it sits inside a function which is inside another. myVar sits in the outer global environment so JS will go down the scope chain until it finds it.
+So in this example `myVar` would actualy log `1` even though it sits inside a function which is inside another. `myVar` sits in the outer global environment so JS will go down the scope chain until it finds it.

 ```javascript
 function a() {